Would You Track Network Performance with a Helicopter?

-In the pre-modern world that some of us might remember, radio stations paid a lot of money so that traffic reporters could hop in helicopters and report what was going on:
+In the pre-modern world, radio stations paid a lot of money to have traffic reporters in helicopters report what was going on:

-“We have an overturned truck on 101 going south which has backed up traffic for six miles—please use alternate routes.”
+“There is an overturned truck on highway 101 south at the 3rd avenue interchange which has backed up traffic for six miles—please use alternate routes.”

 The helicopters could linger in certain spots while reporters delivered live updates on what was happening.
-Unfortunately, most radio stations had only one helicopter, so coverage focused on major incidents.
-If you’re not in the traffic mess of the day but still stuck, you may never know what was happening to cause the delay on your route.
+Unfortunately, most radio stations had only one helicopter, so coverage only focused on major incidents.
+If you’re not in the traffic mess of the day but still stuck, you may never know what was happening to cause route delay.

-If you compare this to a modern computer network infrastructure, using a network analyzer type of solution to monitor your network’s performance is like that helicopter.
-You get a live view of what is happening at one spot on the network, but no understanding of how the infrastructure is operating as a whole.
+Compare this with a modern network infrastructure: Using a network analyzer type of solution to monitor your network’s performance is like that helicopter.
+You get a live view of what is happening at one spot on the network at one point in time, but no understanding of how the infrastructure is operating as a whole.

-But in most networks, there are hundreds of links that could have problems that would lead to service disruptions or slowdowns.
-Putting analyzers on all of them would not be possible, and the expense of managing all of it would add up.
+In most networks, there are hundreds of links that could have problems that would lead to service disruptions or slowdowns.
+Putting analyzers on all of them would not be possible.

-It would be better to use a Waze-like solution where you gather information from throughout the network – all links, switches, and routers in the infrastructure.
-And while you’re at it, collect a wide variety of information in those locations so you can determine what the problem is that’s affecting traffic.
+It would be better to use a Waze-like solution where information is gathered throughout the network – all links, switches, and routers in the infrastructure.
+And while you’re at it, collect a wide variety of error counter, configuration, queueing, and performance information in those locations so you can determine what the problem is that’s affecting traffic.

-After all, who needs a helicopter when you’ve got something like Waze to tell you what’s going on during your commute?
-The same can be said for your network.
+After all, who needs a helicopter when you’ve got something like Waze to tell you what’s going on?
+Wouldn’t you want the same visibility into your network?

 PathSolutions TotalView covers all of these bases, ensuring the best operating environment for your Network.